MikeBild/gatsby-plugin-aws-parameter-store-environment/README.md

 ## Setup

-`npm install gatsby-plugin-parameter-store-environment --save-dev` `yarn add gatsby-plugin-parameter-store-environment --dev`
+- `npm install gatsby-plugin-aws-parameter-store-environment --save-dev`
+- `yarn add gatsby-plugin-aws-parameter-store-environment --dev`

 ## How to use?